rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Compiled/Errors.md

 Here's a list of all of the errors found.

 ## Spell Tag
-- [[Abençoar Alimentos]] Spell should have either "wip" or "spell" tag
 - [[Blade Barrier]] Spell should have either "wip" or "spell" tag
 - [[Campo de Força]] Spell should have either "wip" or "spell" tag
 - [[Camuflagem ilusória]] Spell should have either "wip" or "spell" tag